aamagar/Infotrixs/README.md

 # Infotrixs
-This is user-friendly Contact Management System developed using Python programming language.
+This is  Contact Management System built using Python, providing a user-friendly interface and robust functionality for organizing and managing your contacts efficiently.
+Features